 PepsiCo, Beyond Meat partner to develop new plant-based snacks

-PepsiCo Inc and Beyond Meat Inc said on Tuesday they would form a joint venture to develop and sell snacks and beverages made from plant-based protein.

-REUTERS: PepsiCo Inc and Beyond Meat Inc said on Tuesday they would form a joint venture to develop and sell snacks and beverages made from plant-based protein.
+REUTERS: PepsiCo and Beyond Meat said on Tuesday (Jan 26) they would form a joint venture to develop and sell snacks and beverages made from plant-based protein.

 Plant-based meat alternatives, such as burger patties and sausages from Beyond Meat, have gained in popularity in recent years as curious health-conscious consumers look to broaden or shift from chicken, pork and beef-based diets.